setuvora/Oscillating-Boolean-Network-Generator/README.md

 Here, I use the following program to address this question.

 This program:

   (1) generates a random boolean network of N nodes and K edges (loosely based off the Watts-Strogatz model) with signed (+ or -) and directed (-->) edges.
-(2) runs the network for t timesteops (with the initial condition being all nodes ON to provide sufficient stimulus to the system at t0), and
+  (2) runs the network for t timesteps (with the initial condition being all nodes ON to provide sufficient stimulus to the system), and
   (3) heuristically determines whether a given network is capable of indefinite oscillation.

 Here are 30 networks (N=4, k=3) that produce indefinite oscillation, simulated over 10 timesteps. x-axis: nodes, y-axis (from top to botom): timesteps.
 Blue corresponds to OFF and yellow corresponds to ON node status for each timestep.